Hu Jia (activist): Activism

-In 2006, Beijing Zhiaixing Information Counseling Center (formerly called Aizhixing Institute of Health Education), a human rights advocacy group with which Hu was affiliated, received combined grant of $179,113 from National Endowment for Democracy and US State Department for conducting programs within China.
+HIV/AIDS work

+Hu advocated for people with AIDS and cofounded the Aizhixing Institute of Health Education.
+He is also the cofounder of Loving Source, which is an organization that assists children whose parents have died due to illnesses related to AIDS.
+He later resigned from Loving Source to prevent harassment from authorities, saying that some international donors withdrew support in the midst of pressure from the Chinese government and that the organization's volunteers had been intimidated.

+Detainments and house arrests

+In 2004, Hu was detained several times to prevent him from publicly commemorating the 15th anniversary of the 1989 Tiananmen Square protests and massacre.
+In 2006, Hu was placed under house arrest for 168 days.

+In February 2006, Hu and hundreds of Chinese dissidents staged hunger strikes in support of a protest that was started by Gao Zhisheng.
 On February 16, 2006, Hu was detained for 41 days.
+His wife started a blog about the steps she took in trying to locate him and the reasons why he was detained.
+She had repeatedly asked authorities about Hu's location, but they consistently said they did not know.
+Hu reportedly had Hepatitis B and needed to take medication every day.
+After Hu was released he said that had repeatedly asked the police for the medication from his home, but they refused.

-His detention was not acknowledged by the Chinese government.
-After his return to his apartment in Beijing, where he lives with his wife Zeng Jinyan (also an AIDS activist), Hu Jia was kept under house arrest until March 2007.
-Two months later, on May 18, 2007, Hu Jia and his wife were placed under house arrest again on charges of "harming state security".
-Hu Jia has remained active via emails and blogs while under house arrests.
+Hu Jia was kept under house arrest for 214 days from August 2006 until March 2007.
+Two months later, before boarding a flight to Europe on May 18, 2007, Hu Jia and his wife were placed under house arrest again.

 Using a web camera, Hu participated in a European parliamentary hearing in Brussels in November 2007 about human rights in China.
 At the hearing he said: "It is ironic that one of the people in charge of organizing the Olympic Games is the head of the Bureau of Public Security, which is responsible for so many human rights violations.
 It is very serious that the official promises are not being kept before the games."

 Imprisonment

 On December 30, 2007, Hu was arrested at his home in Beijing by the Chinese police for "inciting subversion of state authority".
 His trial began in March 2008 on charges of "inciting subversion of state power and the socialist system", stemming from interviews he gave to the foreign media and political articles he wrote and published on the internet.
 The crime carries a maximum sentence of five years in prison.
 On April 3, 2008, Hu was sentenced to three years and six months in prison.

 Hu's wife Zeng Jinyan, after an April 2009 prison visit with Hu Jia, noted that his health is deteriorating because of inadequate nutrition and medical care.
-He is thought to be suffering from a liver condition.

-Hu was released from custody on June 26, 2011.